 If you believe your eBay account is compromised, we recommend changing the password on your personal email account as well.
 Your email account password should be different from your eBay password.

 If your account is compromised, you may notice some or all of the following:

 - Changes to your password, contact information, or address details

 - Bids, offers, or purchases that you didn’t make

 - Listings that you didn’t create

-If someone has used your eBay account without your permission, you'll want to contact your credit card company and your bank, and you may also want to file a police report.
+If someone used your eBay account without your permission, you should contact your credit card company and your bank.
+You may want to file a police report.